parentingteensandtweens.com

 Some days she was an effervescent young girl wanting to play outside or snuggle up to watch a movie with her family.
 Others, she sulked in her room and fired snarky quips to anyone who dared get in her path.

 While I was quick to blame hormones, that’s far from the only thing going on with kids at this age.
-I talked to a good friend, who also happens to be a pediatrician, and she shared that 12- and 13-year old kids don’t have all their wires connected yet–the pre-frontal lobe of their brain, which manages impulse control, predicting consequences and planning ahead, is not fully developed.
+I talked to a good friend, who also happens to be a pediatrician, and she shared that 12- and 13-year-old kids don’t have all their wires connected yet–the pre-frontal lobe of their brain, which manages impulse control, predicting consequences and planning ahead, is not fully developed.

-Worse, seventh grade is when so many kids start losing their own identity to fit in with their peer group.
-At a time when girls are feeling their most awkward with growing breasts, braces and growth spurts, and boys are recognizing the differences amongst each other–all they want to do is blend in with everyone else.
+At a time when girls are feeling their most awkward with growing breasts, braces and growth spurts, and boys are recognizing the differences among each other–all they want to do is blend in with everyone else.

 So, what’s a parent to do?

-How To Survive Seventh Grade With Your Tween
+Tips To Survive Seventh Grade With Your Tween

 All hope is not lost.
 It’s not easy, but both you and your tween can come out the other side of seventh grade relatively unscathed.
 Here are a few things to keep in mind.